prakhar1989/hugo-blog/about.md

   creditlink: http://texturelovers.com
 ---

 I love Python, Unix, Vim and celebrating the joy of programming.
-In my free time Prakhar I enjoy hacking on new projects and trying out new languages.
+In my free time I enjoy hacking on new projects and trying out new languages.